khanh47/GoGame/README.md

 ## License

-This project is part of an academic assignment for Object-Oriented Programming course.
+This project is part of an academic assignment for Introduction to Computer Science course.

 ## Acknowledgments

 - **Raylib**: Graphics and audio library
 - **HCMUS**: University of Science, VNU-HCM
-- **Course**: Object-Oriented Programming (OOP)
+- **Course**: Introduction to Computer Science (CS160)

 ---